jtejido/hammer/README.md

 # hammer

-Heuristic Algorithms and Mathematical Models: An Expansive Repository
+Heuristic Algorithms and Minimization Methods: An Expansive Repository

+In artificial intelligence, an evolutionary algorithm (EA) is a subset of evolutionary computation.

+In spite of the number (and it's rate of growth) and effectiveness of so and so "novel" population-based algorithms, the steps at which they usually work around at can be summarized by the following steps:

+**Step One:** Generate the initial population of individuals randomly.
+(First generation)

+**Step Two:** Evaluate the fitness of each individual in that population (iteration limit, sufficient fitness achieved, etc.)

+**Step Three:** Repeat the following regenerational steps until termination:

+1. Select the best-fit individuals for reproduction.
+(Parents)
+2. Breed new individuals through crossover and mutation operations to give birth to offspring.
+3. Evaluate the individual fitness of new individuals.
+4. Replace least-fit population with new individuals.

-This is an attempt at making a framework out of existing heuristic algorithms.
+This is an attempt at making a framework out of an otherwise sheer number of EA algorithm approaches. hence, our acronym HAMMER:

 **-- if all you have is a hammer, everything looks like a nail.**

+The approach is a set of interfaces that pretty much summarizes the above steps.

+And therefore it is easy to separately inject each algorithms with a goal of minimizing and converging to a certain solution.

 Install via: